 Variety in weather is the spice of life!
 When the weather changes, it makes us more aware of our natural surroundings.
 There’s so much beauty to behold if we’d just take the time to look.
-You can use these weather process art activities to explore fall (or other seasonal) themes.
+You can use these weather art preschool activities to explore fall (or other seasonal) themes in your early childhood classroom.

 These weather process art activities are designed to help young children see how the weather (or actions very similar) can create stunning art!
 In process art, it’s all about the journey, not the end result.
 The learning comes from doing, not achieving.
 Let your preschoolers enjoy these different ways “weather” can create beauty, and don’t worry what it will become in the end!